darkreader/darkreader/README.md

 **Dynamic variables**

-Dark Reader also exposed a variant of variables to had been generated based of User Settings.
+Dark Reader also exposed a variant of variables to had been generated based on User Settings.
-A example of how the variables could be used.
+An example of how the variables could be used:

 ```
 dynamic-theme-fixes.config